Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles

 is spherical.
 The twist functor $T_{\mathcal{V}^n_{F}}$ satisfies

-where $T_{\mathcal{B}}$ is the cotwist functor of $F\dashv G$. \end{proposition}
+where $T_{\mathcal{N}_F}$ is the cotwist functor of $F\dashv G$. \end{proposition}

-\begin{remark} We call $T_{\mathcal{V}^n_F}$ the paracyclic twist functor as it realizes the paracyclic symmetry of perverse schobers at their vertices. \end{remark}
+\begin{remark} We call the equivalence $T_{\mathcal{V}^n_F}$ from \Cref{paratwprop} the paracyclic twist functor as it realizes the paracyclic rotational symmetry of perverse schobers at their vertices. \end{remark}

-A further way to produce, morally equivalent, parametrized perverse schobers from given ones is via contractions of ribbon graphs.
-A contraction $c:(\mathcal{T},V)\rightarrow (\mathcal{T}',V')$ of ribbon graphs with singularities collapses finitely many edges of $\mathcal{T}$ such that no loops nor edges incident to two singularities are collapsed.
-The set of singularities $V'$ consists of all vertices in $V$ (not counting any of the collapsed vertices) and the vertices arising from the collapse of edges with one incident singular vertex.
+We can change the parametrizing ribbon graph of a perverse schober via contractions of ribbon graphs.
+A contraction $c:\mathcal{T}\rightarrow \mathcal{T}'$ of ribbon graphs contracts by definition finitely many edges of $\mathcal{T}$ such that no loops are collapsed.
 A more formal definition of a contraction of ribbon graphs can be found in \cite[Def.
-4.21]{Chr21}.
+4.24]{Chr22}.